dipu-michael/-Document-Research-Theme-Identification-Chatbot/README.md

-# 📚 Wasserstoff AI Intern Task: Document Research & Theme Identification Chatbot
+Document Research & Theme Identification Chatbot

 This project is a Streamlit-based AI chatbot that performs intelligent research across a large set of uploaded documents.
 It extracts content from PDFs and scanned images, stores them in a vector database, and answers user queries using GPT-4.
 It can also identify and summarize **common themes** across multiple documents.